-When it comes to teeth replacement, dentures are the oldest solution.
+When it comes to teeth replacement, dentures are a very old solution.
 In fact, these prostheses, in some form or another, have been around since the ancient world.
 Just how far did we have to come to design the modern dentures we know today?
+If you are interested in a new set of dentures in Fort Worth, TX we provide modern dentures, with great esthetics, made with quality products.

-Our team at Texas Denture Clinic in Fort Worth, TX explores a brief history of dentures and takes a look at how these appliances have evolved over time.
+Our team at Texas Denture Clinic and Implant Center in Fort Worth, TX explores a brief history of dentures and takes a look at how these appliances have evolved over time.

 In 700 BC, Etruscans began creating dentures out of human or animal teeth.
 As you can imagine, these appliances deteriorated rather quickly.
 However, they remained popular well into the 1800s.